Bold. Brave. Brilliant.

 Diego de La Vega Zorro

-Hailed for his ability to communicate “…romance and heartbreak with his soaring tenor tones,” by Broadway World and “..heroic bravado…”, “…acting chops…”, and “…irresistible mix of Italianate and Latin passion…” by Musical America Worldwide, Opera News, and Classical Voice North America respectively, tenor Rafael Moras is a rising star of the opera and orchestral pops worlds whose voice, stage presence, and ability to speak off-the-cuff with an audience continues to connect in opera houses and intimate concert settings around the world.
+Hailed for his ability to communicate “…romance and heartbreak with his soaring tenor tones,” by Broadway World and “..heroic bravado…”, “…acting chops…”, and “…irresistible mix of Italianate and Latin passion…” by Musical America Worldwide, Opera News, and Classical Voice North America respectively, tenor Rafael Moras is a rising operatic star whose voice, stage presence, and ability to speak with audiences have connected in performance venues around the world.

-A graduate of LA Opera’s Domingo-Colburn-Stein Young Artist Program and The Santa Fe Opera’s Apprentice Program for Singers, Moras recently made his Seattle Opera debut as Tariq in the critically-acclaimed world premiere A Thousand Splendid Suns, and made his Minnesota Opera debut as Don José in Carmen, the directorial debut of acclaimed mezzo-soprano Denyce Graves, in Spring of 2022.
-He recently made his Cincinnati Symphony Orchestra debut as a soloist in their annual Cincinnati Pops Holiday Pops concert, will make his San Antonio Mastersingers debut as a featured soloist in their Theatrical Serenade, and will return to Arizona Opera as the titular Zorro this Spring in their inaugural New Works Festival.
+A graduate of LA Opera’s Domingo-Colburn-Stein Young Artist Program and The Santa Fe Opera’s Apprentice Program for Singers, Moras recently made his Cincinnati Symphony Orchestra debut as a soloist in the Cincinnati Pops Holiday Pops and will return to the Houston Symphony as the soloist for the Symphony’s Star-Spangled Salute outdoor concerts.
+Moras recently made his Seattle Opera debut as Tariq in the critically-acclaimed World Premiere A Thousand Splendid Suns and his Minnesota Opera debut as Don José in Carmen, the directorial debut of mezzo-soprano Denyce Graves.
+He recently collaborated with the San Antonio Mastersingers for the first time as a featured soloist in Theatrical Serenade, and returned to Arizona Opera as the titular Zorro in their inaugural New Works Festival.
+He will be back to sing the role in full for Arizona Opera’s Main Stage 2025/26 Season.

 Ana Maria Soza Zorro

-Brea’s father, a music teacher and Cuatro player, taught her Venezuelan folk music from an early age.
-Maria is a co-founder of the instagram platform Latina Women in Opera and a Spanish Diction expert at DictionBuddy.com.
-Maria holds a Bachelor Degree in Music with The Manhattan School of Music and a Masters Degree in Music at the World Renowned Juilliard School.
+Brea credits her father, a music teacher and Cuatro player, for instilling in her a love of Venezuelan folk music from an early age.
+María Brea is a co-founder of the Instagram platform Latina Women in Opera and is a Spanish diction expert at DictionBuddy.com.

 Headshot of opera baritone singer Armando Contreras with Arizona Opera